 Make three total sections like the 5-piece one in the diagram above.
 Unfold and set aside.

-Step 4: Sew t-shirt rows
+Step 4: Sew t-shirt rows.

 Lay all 12 of your t-shirt blocks out in the floor, how they will be arranged in the quilt, to make sure your arrangement is correct and there aren't any funky colors together.
 You should have 4 rows of 3 shirts if you're following my pattern.

-Take the t-shirt square on the far left of each horizontal row and pin a 15" × 3.5″ strip on the right-hand side of it, front sides facing each other.
+Take the t-shirt square on the far left of each horizontal row and pin a 15" × 3.5″ sash strip on the right-hand side of it, front sides facing each other.
 (See picture below.)

 Sew down the right edge of this with your ¼″ seam and unfold.
 We've just completed this part of the quilt:

-Next, take the second t-shirt square in the horizontal row and put it, front side down, on top of the section you just constructed, with right edges lined up.
+Next, take the second t-shirt square in the first horizontal row and put it, front side down, on top of the section you just constructed, with right edges lined up.
 Pin, sew, and unfold.
 Now, you have this...

 Your finished row:

-Step 6: Sew together quilt rows
+Step 6: Sew the quilt rows together.

 The important thing here is that you line up the corners of each individual piece in the row so that there won't be any funky lines.
 It's a little tricky, so you might want to sew a little bit of the row at a time, giving it periodic checks to make sure everything is in line.

 Once the first two rows are sewn together, unfold.
 It should look like the diagram above.
-Lay down the second t-shirt row, front side facing down and upside down, on top of the sewn-on skinny row.
+Lay down the second t-shirt row, front side facing down and upside down, on top of the sewn-on sash row.
 Align the bottom edges, pin, and sew.

 (Once again, take it slow and make sure the quilt squares are lining up while sewing.)

 You're probably seeing a trend here.
 Pin the third t-shirt row to the bottom of what you see above, front side down and upside down, bottom edges lined up, then sew.
-Do the same for the next skinny row, then finally the last t-shirt row.
+Do the same for the next sash row, then finally the last t-shirt row.

 Your quilt should now look like this!
 The two keys to getting this part right are...